 Camping is a fun activity.
 Moreover, it is an important activity for mental health.
 And if you have kids, then you must grant at least two or more memorable camping trips to their childhood memory.
-However, it can also become a nightmare if you don’t; know what to do while camping and what not to.
-And this article will focus on that.
+However, it can also become a nightmare if you don’t know what to do while camping and what not to do, and this article will focus on that.

 The Do’s Of Camping

 Knowing what to do while camping and what not to do can be the difference between a good and bad camping experience.
 Now, the do's and don'ts of camping can be a pretty long list.
 An entire book can be written on this subject.
 Plus, the instructions can change depending on the type of terrain you are visiting or the type of adventure you are embarking on.
 The type of camping team also matters.

 However, the following do's of camping are stated keeping the common man in mind.
 These are the things you must do when going on a fun camping trip with your family.